tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 When one starts programming it is common to find oneself inserting ``print`` statements all over the code when one finds that things are not working as expected.
 This is fine and can often be a quick way of finding out what is going on.
+However, it can become tedious whenever the problem in question is non-trivial and one finds oneself repeatedly inserting yet another print statement before running the script yet again only to find that one still does not know what the problem is.

 There is a more powerful way of finding out what a program is doing: using a debugger.
 However, people often shy away from debuggers because of their arcane interface.
-This post contains seven exercises to help you master the Python debugger.
+This post contains five exercises to help you master the Python debugger.

 ## Exercise 1: stepping through a program

 Let us start by stepping through a simple program.
-Copy and past the code snippet below into a file named ``pdb_exercies_1.py``.
+Copy and past the code snippet below into a file named ``pdb_exercie_1.py``.

 ```python
 name = 'alice'